aesthetic-suite/website/docs/packages/sss/local.md

 The variant block _does not_ merge into the parent block, as the consumer should handle what to do with variants.
 If no custom handling is provided, variants are a no-op.

-Emits a `block:variant` event for each CSS variant object.
+Emits an `onVariant` event for each CSS variant object.

 ## Parsing

-To parse a style sheet, import and instantiate the `LocalParser`.
+To parse a style sheet, import and run `parse()` with type `local`.
 To streamline consumption, the parser utilizes an event emitter, where each at-rule must be listened to and handled.
 Once listeners are registered, execute the `parse()` method with the style sheet.